mmrydz/MeyersGigs/README.md

 Deployment
 ------
-The app is deployed via Heroku utilizing JawsDB to connect with mysql.
+The app is deployed via Heroku utilizing JawsDB to connect with mysql: https://meyersgigs.herokuapp.com/

 Authors
 -------